Looking Closely at the Growth Curve for ViewRay Inc. (VRAY)

 B. Riley Securities gave a rating of “Neutral” to VRAY, setting the target price at $7 in the report published on October 14th of the previous year.

-Volatility was left at 5.26%, however, over the last 30 days, the volatility rate increased by 6.44%, as shares sank -1.06% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +31.12% upper at present.
+Volatility was left at 6.04%, however, over the last 30 days, the volatility rate increased by 9.41%, as shares surge +11.52% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +40.78% upper at present.

 Insider Trading